 Our clients are the general public.
 The retail sector in Mexico is fragmented and consumers are served by a large number of formats, including traditional formats such as miscellaneous, specialty stores, markets, street vendors, as well as modern supermarkets, hypermarkets and department stores.
 We believe that there is growth potential in Mexico for the retail sector as it continues to modernize and increase online sales.
 We also believe that consumer preferences are changing and that consumers now prefer to shop at smaller, standardized stores, but with a greater variety of merchandise.
-The Company estimates they were almost 72, 62 and 60 million customers in 2022, 2021 and 2020, respectfully.
-During 2022, 2021 and 2020 sales from the digital platform "La Comer en tu Casa" represented 7.2%, 7.9% and 7.4%, respectfully of total sales.
+The Company estimates they were almost 89, 82 and 72 and 62 million customers in 2024, 2023 and 2022, respectfully.
+During 2024 represented 7.5% and 7.2% in 2023 and 2022 from total sales from the digital platform "La Comer en tu Casa".